dave45678/CoursesAndInstructorsMySQLMany2Many/README.md

-# Lesson 10 - Complete data life cycle – input, update, list, detail, delete
+# Lesson 10 Plus Instructors - Complete data life cycle – input, update, list, detail, delete for two tables using a one to many relationship

+### In this assignment we create an application that allows one instructor to teach many courses

 ## The Walkthrough

 1. Create a Spring Boot Application
-	* Name it SpringBoot_10
+	* Name it SpringBoot_10b
 	* Add the dependencies for web, thymeleaf, jpa and h2
 	* Hit next until you finish the wizard, and then wait until it's done.